Panchal2005/IT-1025/README.md

 # PythonOOP.png
 ## The purpose of this file is about code and run.
 ## connected devices using visio using bus topology
+## I create a network desgin using visio